SJ23 Tech Tip E03, (Updated 2016-10-25) Bob Schimmel

 - It wouldn't hurt to carry a steel cookie box or similar to store your electronics in during a lightning storm.
 The magnetically conductive box will shield the electronics from an electromagnetic impulse (EMP).

 Since most of the bonding connections described above are less than a foot long, I used #2 weld cable with crimped, soldered and heat shrink sealed lug.
-With constant radius turns #2 can handle a thousand amps for a short duration.
-I'll use a liberal amount of grease at each connection to prevent corrosion.
+With constant radius turns #2 wire can handle ~1000 amps for a short duration.
+I used a liberal amount of grease at each connection to prevent corrosion.
 Now I just have to remember the routine inspections of the system to look for corrosion or blackening at an electrical connection.
 Blackening is a sure sign of a loose, resistive connection that has experienced high current.

 NOTE 2 - With all metallic hardware bonded to the toe rails everything is at the same electrical potential thus minimizing an electrical hazard in the cabin and on deck.
 With the ground wire dangling at the surface it is quite easy for lightning to dissipate to the water.
 This should save the hull from lightning perforation damage and the crew from harm.